gazayas/http-stat/README.md

 # httpd :mag:

-A Ruby command line tool for looking up details of http statuses The "d" stands for "details"
+A Ruby command line tool for looking up details of http statuses<br/>
+The "d" stands for "details"

 ## Installation